 What's more, Lyman says static stretching can put you at higher risk for injury, so you want to do something dynamic instead.
 "A good warm-up would be things that mimic the results/effects of the activity you are about to perform, he says.

 "For running, that means jumping jacks and hip openers rather than standing toe touches or a quadriceps stretch."
-For weight lifters, he suggests focused mobility work on the areas you plan to target.
+For weight lifters, he suggests focused mobility work on the areas you plan to target for at least five minutes before your workout.

 6. Spend Lots of Time on the Foam Roller